RemiKhatib/vvaf/README.txt

 #========
 #Tutorial
 #========
-The methodology is described in __benchmarks.
+The methodology is described in __tutorials.
 Please, follow the numbers.
 In each directory, you will find an input file where the keywords will be explained and a command.sh file